-In Fiscal Year 1997, the IHS service population (count of those American Indians and Alaska Natives who are eligible for IHS services) will be approximately 1.43 million.
-The IHS service population is increasing at a rate of about 2.1 percent per year, excluding the impact of new Tribes.
+In Fiscal Year 1998 (FY 1998), the IHS service population (count of those American Indians and Alaska Natives who are eligible for IHS services) will be approximately 1.46 million.
+The IHS service population is increasing at a rate of about 2.0% per year, excluding the impact of new Tribes.

 The Indian population residing in the IHS service area is younger than the U.S. All Races population, based on the 1990 Census.
-For Indians, 33 percent of the population was younger than 15 years, and 6 percent was older than 64 years.
-For the U.S. All Races population, the corresponding values were 22 and 13 percent respectively.
+For Indians, 33% of the population was younger than 15 years, and 6% was older than 64 years.
+For the U.S. All Races population, the corresponding values were 22% and 13% respectively.
 The Indian median age was 24.2 years compared with 32.9 years for U.S. All Races.
+The service area for Urban Indian Projects overlaps with the traditional IHS service area.
+According to the 1990 Census, there were over 360,000 Indians residing in the Urban Projects service area.
+Of these, 37% also were within the IHS service area.